-min.jpg&w=3840&q=85)

 There are two categories of parent visas that lead into permanent residency: contributory and non-contributory.

 Sponsors of the contributory parent visas are also required to provide an Assurance of Support (AOS) bond to the Australian government.
-The period by which sponsors are required to leave the bond with Centrelink for and the amount of bond required are dependent on a number of factors, such as the visa type, your relationship status and the number of parents that they are sponsoring.
+The length of time this bond must remain with Centrelink and the amount required depend on factors such as the visa type, your relationship status, and the number of parents you’re sponsoring.

-If your parents are of pension age and are in Australia on a visitor visa (without an 8503 condition), they may consider the following options:
+If your parents are of pension age and are in Australia on a visitor visa (without an 8503 "no further stay" condition or 8531 "leave before visa expiry" condition), they have more visa options available to them

 Bridging visas